MI6

-The grand dramas of the Cold War and after – the rise and fall of the Berlin Wall, the Cuban Missile Crisis, the 11 September 2001 attacks and the Iraq war – are the backdrop for the human stories of the individual spies whose stories form the centrepiece of the narrative.
-But some of the individuals featured here, in turn, helped shape the course of those events.
+The grand dramas of the Cold War and its aftershocks – the rise and fall of the Berlin Wall, the Cuban Missile Crisis, the 9/11 and the Iraq war – are the backdrop for the human stories of the individual spies at the centre of the narrative.
 Corera draws on the first-hand accounts of those who have spied, lied and in some cases nearly died in service of the state.
 They range from the spymasters to the agents they ran to their sworn enemies.
-Many of these accounts are based on exclusive interviews and access.
 From Afghanistan to the Congo, from Moscow to the back streets of London, these are the voices of those who have worked on the front line of Britain’s secret wars.
 And the truth is often more remarkable than the fiction.

 Reviews